-This course provides an overview of various tests and evaluation procedures used by teachers and ways they identify learning objectives and measure mastery of outcomes.
-Public or private school field experience is a requirement of this course.
+This course provides an overview of various assessments and evaluation procedures used by teachers and various ways teachers identify learning objectives and measure mastery of outcomes.
+Teacher candidates will have opportunities to design a test based on their certification area and analyze test data.
 Membership in the Student Alabama Education Association is required in order to take this course.